We are delighted to welcome the following speakers at the REPAIR is THE FUTURE conference held on the 27th March 2020 in Leuven:

 Session B. Let’s save the Repair business, shall we?

-VITO is an independent Flemish research organization in the area of cleantech and sustainable development.
+VITO (BE) is an independent Flemish research organization in the area of cleantech and sustainable development.
 VITO has coordinated and participated in several national and European research projects in the areas of circular economy, eco-design, resource efficiency and waste management and still is.

 Yoko Dams is innovation team lead and expert at VITO.
 As a member of the sustainable materials team, she uses economic models, life cycle cost assessment methods, statistical methods and data science to generate evidence based insights in the dynamics of circular economy strategies for public authorities and for industry.
 As research team lead, she is responsible for setting up and realizing the research roadmap on datafication.
 Currently she is supporting the European Environmental Agency by quantifying economic and environmental impacts from consumption-production trends of electronic products.

-Servilux is an independent repair service for TV, DVD, audio, video, hi-fi and household appliances.
+Servilux (BE) is an independent repair service for TV, DVD, audio, video, hi-fi and household appliances.
 The company wants to give a sustainable answer to a society that increasingly used to throwing things away.
 It extends the life of a device, and in doing that it swims against the prevailing current.
 Servilux promises to do everything in its power to get a defective device back in perfect condition as quickly as possible, by repairing it at home or in its own workshops.

 Ward Dumon is the CEO of Servilux.